-Hydrogen, helium and other light elements formed with the Big Bang, but the heavy elements were cooked up at various times in an 8 billion year span before our solar system was formed, and some, perhaps, are still cooking.
+Hydrogen, helium and other light elements formed with the Big Bang, but the heavy elements were cooked up at various times in the 8 billion year span before our solar system was formed.
+Some, perhaps, are still cooking.

 Best we know so far, life appeared on earth at least 3.5 billion years ago.
 Oxygenation sufficient to support life as we know it happened at the start of proterozoic era, about 2.5 billion years ago.
 The phanerozoic eon, characterized by an abundance of plants and animals, began 0.541 billion years ago, and will continue until the Sun gets so large and hot that photosynthesis as we know it becomes impossible.
 A rough consensus within science is that this will likely happen in just 600 million years, meaning we’re about 80% of our way through the time window for life on Earth.

 Some additional perspective: the primary rock formation on which most of Manhattan’s ranking skyscrapers repose—Manhattan Schist—is itself about a half billion years old.
 (My ass is three floors above some right now.)